bargreenellingson/BargreenTechnicalChallenge/README.md

-# Bargreen-Ellingson Technical Aptitude Challenge
+# Bargreen-Ellingson Technical Aptitude Challenge ooh la la la

 The tasks described below are meant to gauge your experience and expertise in scenarios you may actually encounter at Bargreen.